Sree-raj-A/Computer-Vision/README.md

 # BatchCLI Face Blur for Privacy

 This is a Python CLI program that censors detected faces in images.
-It handles a batch of images and output the censored batch to a newly created folder.
+It handles a batch of images and outputs the censored batch to a newly created folder.

 ---